Alabama couple charged with chemical endangerment of children - NewsBreak

 Alabama couple charged with chemical endangerment of children

-DOTHAN, Ala. ( WDHN ) — A Dothan couple has been arrested for chemical endangerment of five children, according to the Dothan Police Department.
+DOTHAN, A.L.
+(WDHN) — A Dothan couple has been arrested for the chemical endangerment of five children, according to the Dothan Police Department.

 DPD officers and investigators went to the residence where they smelled a strong odor of marijuana inside the home.New information in the murder case of a Dothan businessman